-Providing education during the first 5 days of a suspension or permanent exclusion
+4.25 Providing education during the first 5 days of a suspension or permanent exclusion

 During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Online pathways such as Google Classroom or Oak Academy may be used for this.
-If the pupil has a special educational need or disability, the headteacher will make sure that reasonable adjustments are made to the provision where necessary.

-If the pupil is looked after or if they have a social worker, the school will work with the LA to arrange AP from the first day following the suspension or permanent exclusion.
+- 4.26 Online pathways such as Google Classroom/Oak Academy/any other online pathway the school uses may be used for this. - 4.27 If the pupil has a special educational need or disability, the headteacher will make sure that reasonable adjustments are made to the provision where necessary. - 4.28 If the pupil is looked after or if they have a social worker, the school will work with the LA to arrange AP from the first day following the suspension or permanent exclusion.
 Where this isn't possible, the school will take reasonable steps to set and mark work for the pupil, including the use of online pathways.

-4.2 The governing board
+5.0 The governing board

-Considering suspensions and permanent exclusions
+5.1 Considering suspensions and permanent exclusions

-Responsibilities regarding exclusions are delegated to the Local Academy Board.
+Responsibilities regarding exclusions are delegated to the disciplinary subcommittee of the Local Academy Board.

-The Local Academy Board has a duty to consider parents' representations about a suspension or permanent exclusion.
-It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.
+- 5.2 The disciplinary subcommittee of the Local Academy Board (consisting of 3 governors) has a duty to consider parents' representations about a suspension or permanent exclusion.
+It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances. - 5.3 The Local Academy Board does not have to arrange such provision for pupils in their final year of compulsory education who do not have any further public exams to sit.